-To assist the AIO page server in adding frames back to the free list, the stone spawns a free frame page server, with the same number of threads as the AIO page server.
-The number of free frame page server threads should not be less than the number of AIO page server threads, to ensure the distribution of free pages and used pages remains balanced over the repository extents.
+To offload the work of adding frames back to the free list, the free frame page server threads are dedicated to adding frames back to the free list.
+By default, the same number of threads as the AIO page server are started; the number of free frame page server threads should not be less than the number of AIO page server threads, to ensure the distribution of free pages and used pages remains balanced over the extents.

 In some cases, increasing the number of free frame page servers can improve overall system performance.
-For example, if Gems are performing many operations requiring writing pages to disk, the AIO page server may have to spend all its time writing pages, never getting a chance to add free frames to the free list.
-Alternatively, if Gems are performing operations that require only reading, the AIO page server will see no dirty frames in the cache - the signal that prompts it to take action.
+For example, if Gems are performing many operations requiring writing pages to disk, the AIO page server threads may have to spend all their time writing pages, never getting a chance to add free frames to the free list.
+Alternatively, if Gems are performing operations that require only reading, the AIO page server threads will see no dirty frames in the cache - the signal that prompts it to take action.
 In that case, it may sleep for a second, even though free frames are present in the cache and need to be added to the free list.